 In 1311, the preceptory was shut down and became the property of King Edward II.
 You’ll recall he’s the king supposedly killed by having a red hot poker placed inside him – I’ll spare you the details.
 In a previous blog I mentioned the Templar hating bishop who rejoiced in Edward’s downfall.
 But before that happened, Edward profited himself from the end of the Order.

 However, an inventory from the time doesn’t reveal glittering treasures at Temple Newsam but a well run and thriving agricultural community.
-It was in the fleeces and hides of sheep and cows that the Temple generated the wealth to fund their crusade in outremer.
+It was in the fleeces and hides of sheep and cows that the Temple generated the wealth to fund their crusade in the Holy Land.

-As I say then, not much to see above ground in Leeds but the heritage is there – and the city has plenty of other charms.
+As I say then, not much to see above ground in Leeds but the heritage is there.